The Job Application

 - Name of organization and location (city, state)

 - Dates of employment.
-You can state either the year or the month and year for the duration of your employment.
+Either the year or the month and year for the duration of employment.

 - Title of position

-- In a bulleted list, state your work responsibilities with an emphasis on specific skills.
+- In a bulleted list, state work responsibilities with an emphasis on specific skills.
 Start each bullet with a verb, and do not use pronouns.
-Make your bullets result-oriented when possible and quote specific numbers and figures to show accomplishments.
+Make the bullets result-oriented when possible and quote specific numbers and figures to show accomplishments.
 Use the STAR method when crafting bullet points.

 Additional Sections (optional)